Core Learning Resources

-The Scottish Vaccination and Immunisation Programme (SVIP), in collaboration with Public Health Scotland, offers core educational resources for new and returning vaccinators, including a learning pathway resource, a self-assessment tool and the Promoting Effective Immunisation Practice (PEIP) programme.
-These tools support both registered practitioners and healthcare support workers, supporting safe and effective immunisation practice.
-You will need to be signed in to Turas to enable access all of the resources on this page
+The Scottish Vaccination and Immunisation Programme (SVIP), in collaboration with Public Health Scotland, provides core educational resources for new and returning vaccinators.
+These include a learning pathway resource, a self‑assessment tool, and the Promoting Effective Immunisation Practice (PEIP) programme, all designed to support safe, effective and high‑quality immunisation practice.
+This page also provides access to the Development Framework for Vaccinators and the Immunisation Coordinators Knowledge and Skills Matrix, supporting clarity around roles, capability and development pathways across the vaccination workforce.
+These resources support both registered practitioners and healthcare support workers.

 These educational resources are regularly updated to support this programme but do not replace clinical judgment.
 Practitioners should refer to the UK Health Security Agency Green Book for guidance when administering vaccines.